Taciann62/SQL_PROJECTS_DOCUMENTATION/README.md

   - [Reference(s)](reference(s))

 ## Project Overview
 In this data analysis project, insights are provided to the client on the best cities to host his new business.
 This project is carried out using my BigQuery Sandbox account.
-While carrying out this project, I ensure that I work closely with the client's criteria for a winning new site.
-The requirments includes:
+While carrying out this project, I ensure that I work closely with the client's criteria for a successful new site.
+The requirements include:
 - Average temperature,
 - Average commute time,
 - Happiness Ranking of the cities.